Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 For the purposes of these procedures, unless otherwise specified, a reference to:

-• the CEO is a reference the CEO of the Royal Australian Mint and includes a delegate of the CEO or a person authorised by the CEO to exercise the relevant power or function
+• ‘the CEO’ refers the Chief Executive Officer of the agency and includes a delegate of the CEO or a person authorised by the CEO to exercise the relevant power or function; and

-• a breach of the Code of Conduct by a person, includes a reference to a person engaging in conduct set out in subsection 15(2A) of the Act in connection with their engagement as an Australian Public Service employee.
+• a breach of the Code of Conduct by a person, includes a reference to a person engaging in conduct set out in subsection 15(2A) of the Act in connection with their engagement as an APS employee.

 Publication of procedures